 Admission to the AS to MS Accelerated Graduate Program is competitive.
-Registered nurses who have earned an Associate of Science Degree in nursing are also eligible for admission to the Master’s program.
+Registered nurses who have earned an Associate of Science Degree in nursing are eligible for admission to the Master’s program.

 Students complete 15 credit hours of coursework in the baccalaureate program before applying to the Graduate Program.
 Admission is based on a review of materials submitted and on the availability of adequate classroom, clinical facilities, and faculty.

 Applicants must meet the following requirements by the application deadline for the intended term of entry:

 - Associate of Science Degree in nursing from a regionally accredited program

 - Minimum cumulative grade point average of 3.5 or higher on 4.00 scale on all undergraduate coursework (excluding Associate of Science Nursing courses)*

 - Current license as a registered nurse in the State of Florida

 - Completion of general education and state mandated prerequisites

 - Application to the Master’s program upon completion of the necessary undergraduate transitional courses

 - A letter grade of “B” or greater and overall 3.00 GPA* or more is required in all Nursing (NUR) courses to be considered for application to the master portion of this program